By Meg Guiseppi

 In general, search engines zero in on content that sits higher on any web page, than content that falls towards the bottom of the page.
 Since your LinkedIn Professional Headline sits at the very top of the web page which is your Profile, the LinkedIn search engine likely pays more attention to it than the content lower in your Profile.

-So, a keyword-rich Headline should push your Profile higher up in search results for the keywords you’ve put there.
+A keyword-rich Headline should push your Profile higher up in search results for the keywords you have put there.

 But a robust Headline is not only about SEO.
 It will also provide human beings with critical information about you and your personal brand the instant they land on your Profile.
 They won’t need to scroll down the page to get a feel for what you have to offer.